alaugustin/language-studies/README.md

 You'll discover how to express actions in different time frames, connect ideas, and create natural-sounding dialogue.
 Master these patterns to communicate effectively in everyday situations.

-### Basic Sentence Structures 🔨
+### Sentence Building Blocks 🧱

-These patterns demonstrate the fundamental ways to construct sentences in Kwéyòl, from simple statements to more complex expressions.
+Core components and patterns for creating basic Kwéyòl sentences, from simple statements to questions.

+#### Basic Sentence Structures 🔨

+Essential patterns that form the foundation of Kwéyòl communication, showing how to combine subjects, verbs, and objects.

 | Structure          | Pattern                      | Example                                          |
 | ------------------ | ---------------------------- | ------------------------------------------------ |